tafia/rustc_codegen_clr/README.md

 > [!WARNING]
 > This project is still early in its developement.
 Bugs, crashes and miscompilations are expected.
 DO NOT USE IT FOR ANYTHING SERIOUS.

-`rustc_codegen_clr` is an experimental Rust compiler backend(plugin), which allows you to transpile Rust into .NET assebmlies, or C source files.
+`rustc_codegen_clr` is an experimental Rust compiler backend(plugin), which allows you to transpile Rust into .NET assemblies, or C source files.

 The end goal of the project is allowing Rust to be used in places where it could not be used before.